IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^Weinberg]: You should believe when Weinberg says this.
 He is not a string theorist.
 He didn't devote his life to string theory.
 He has his own theory called <a href="https://en.wikipedia.org/wiki/Asymptotic_safety_in_quantum_gravity" target="_blank">asymptotic safety</a>.
 Yet he is telling string theory is the "only game in town".
 Compare this to <a href="https://www.math.columbia.edu/~woit/wordpress/" target="_blank">bloggers</a>/<a href="https://www.youtube.com/@SabineHossenfelder" target="_blank">social media influencers</a> who never studied string theory properly but spread their unfounded criticism.

 [^Skepticism]: The first line from [The Problems of Philosophy](https://books.google.co.in/books?id=F3CABBiwm6wC&newbks=0&pg=PA9#v=onepage&q&f=false){:target="_blank"}.
 The answer is <span style="color:red">***most probably***</span> no. If I haven’t included <span style="color:red">***most probably***</span>, that sentence itself will become some knowledge.

+[^Salt]: Salt correctly predicted this in 1897.
+Mankind is using the advances in technology to breed even more sentient animals and enslave them and do even more cruel things instead of using that technology to make it so that we will never again have to enslave other sentient animals, which is not hard to achieve with our current technology.

 <script type="text/javascript" src="https://unpkg.com/wikipedia-preview@latest/dist/wikipedia-preview.production.js"></script>